Reservoir and Coburg

 Post World War II saw Reservoir’s population boom attracting new Italian and Greek migrants.
 Over the years, its diversity has grown to include new Lebanese, Macedonian, Indian and Chinese residents.

-Coburg is 8km north of the CBD and at the 2011, Census had a population of 24,977.
+Coburg is 8km north of the CBD and at the in 2022 had a population of approximately 27,000.
+Coburg is within two local government areas - the City of Darebin and the City of Merri-bek.
 Some of the residential properties on Coburg's eastern boundary are part of the City of Darebin.

 Find out the latest news and developments going on in your neighbourhood from park upgrades to major planning developments.
 Keep informed and get involved!